lumi-a/masters-thesis/thesis.typ

     "where" μ(C) ≔ 1/(|C|) ⋅ ∑_(x∈C) x.
   $
   The total cost of a clustering is again the sum of the cost of its clusters.

-#TODO[Maybe add more cost-functions.
-Would also mean that the below figures would need more examples.
-Worse yet, more examples where the outcomes are unique.]

-/*
 - In $k$-center clustering, the cost of the cluster $C$ is the _radius_ of that cluster:
   $
     Cost(C) = min_(μ ∈ ℝ^d) (max_(x∈C) ‖x-μ‖_2)